Viacom to cut jobs, abandon titles, reorganize network groups

 The owner of movie studio Paramount Pictures and cable networks such as MTV and Comedy Central said it will take a related pre-tax charge of about $785 million in the quarter ended March 31.

-Viacom also halted its $20 billion share buyback program due to the restructuring and the spending on acquisitions anticipated in the current fiscal year.
+Viacom also halted its $20 billion share buyback programme due to the restructuring and the spending on acquisitions anticipated in the current fiscal year.

 The company's shares fell 1.6 percent after the bell on Monday.

-Viacom said the new structure would realign sales, marketing, creative and support functions and increase efficiencies in program and product development.
+Viacom said the new structure would realign sales, marketing, creative and support functions and increase efficiencies in programme and product development.

 The company in January reported lower-than-expected first-quarter revenue due to weak advertising spending in the United States.